This breakfast quesadilla recipe is a sponsored post with Egg Farmers of Canada. #WorldEggDay

 Pour whisked eggs into the pan.

-Remove from the pan and enjoy!
+Remove the eggs from the pan so they don’t overcook.
 Refer to the recipe card below for full details.

 Can I Add Protein?